seqan/seqan/manual/source/Tutorial/Graphs.rst

 	In `Assignment 3`_ we defined an HMM with three states: exon, splice, and intron.

 	The Viterbi path is the sequence of states that is most likely to produce a given output.
-	In SeqAn, it can be calculated with the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm`.
+	In SeqAn, it can be calculated with the function :dox:`HmmAlgorithms#viterbiAlgorithm`.
 	The produced output for this assignment is the DNA sequence ``s``.

-	The first parameter of the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm` is of course the HMM, and the second parameter is the sequence ``s``.
+	The first parameter of the function :dox:`HmmAlgorithms#viterbiAlgorithm` is of course the HMM, and the second parameter is the sequence ``s``.
 	The third parameter is an output parameter that will be filled by the function.
 	Since we want to compute a sequence of states, this third parameter is a :dox:`String` of :dox:`VertexDescriptor VertexDescriptors` which assigns a state to each character of the sequence ``s``.

-	The return value of the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm` is the overall probability of this sequence of states, the Viterbi path.
+	The return value of the function :dox:`HmmAlgorithms#viterbiAlgorithm` is the overall probability of this sequence of states, the Viterbi path.

 	The only thing left is to output the path.
 	The path is usually longer than the given sequence.
 	This is because the HMM may have silent states, e.g. the begin and end state.
-	To check if a state is silent SeqAn provides the function dox:`HmmGraph#isSilent`.
+	To check if a state is silent SeqAn provides the function :dox:`HmmGraph#isSilent`.

 	.. includefrags:: core/demos/tutorial/graph/graph_hmm.cpp
 	   :fragment: viterbi